stackbit/jamstackthemes/content/theme/nextjs-simple-blog.md

 description: A simple NextJS blog powered by Lyket to support like, clap and like/dislike buttons!
 ---

-# A simple starter blog for NextJS 👏👏👏
+# A simple starter blog for NextJS with feedback buttons

 This theme is a simple blog starter kit.
 It integrates [Lyket](https://lyket.dev)'s like👍, clap👏 and like/dislike 👍/👎 buttons!